alexis-l8/-bulletin_board/README.md

 ## Requirements

 ### General
-- [ ] Anyone can see a list of all properties on login
+- [ ] Anyone can see a list of all properties on the landing page, even without login
 - [ ] All users can login via Oauth
 - [ ] User details are saved in a dynamic database
 - [ ] See my profile picture and name once logged in